GSA/challenges-and-prizes/pages/cm-user-guide/grant-contractor-access.md

 </p>
     <ol style="padding-left: 50px;">
       <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Person who needs to be added creates a Challenge.Gov public solver account.
-NOTE: The process for creating a public solver account is the same as for a challenge manager account.
+The process for creating a public solver account is the same as for a challenge manager account.
 The exceptions being: (1) requiring use of a government email; (2) needing approval by the Challenge.Gov Support Team.</span></li>
-<li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">The challenge manager who initially created the listing sends an email request to team@challenge.gov with following:
+<li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">The challenge manager who initially created the listing sends an email request to <a href="mailto:team@challenge.gov">team@challenge.gov</a> with following:
   <ul>
     <li>
 Subject Line: “Request to activate contractor account”</li>